Table of Contents

 Here are some points which every retail and POS system based businesses should know to avoid the point of sale fraud.

 The risk for retailers

-The risk for retailers: All retailers are at a risk of breach of POS at any time.
-Usually small and medium size businesses are more at risk as the security systems are not advanced and hackers can easily bypass security systems.
+All retailers are at risk of breach of POS at any time.
+Usually small and medium-sized businesses are more at risk as the security systems are not advanced and hackers can easily bypass security systems.
 In 2014 on average the cost per each breach was estimated to be $201.

-Multiple attack methods: The cyber-crime attack methods mainly comprises of skimming and memory scraping.
+The cyber-crime attack methods used for the point of sale fraud mainly comprise of skimming and memory scraping.
 It involves interception of payment card data.

 Easy Targets for criminals

 The point of sale systems is widely installed in hypermarkets which is an easy target for hackers who can take steal thousands of dollars.
 Half of the total credit card frauds occur in US and rest of the half is committed in rest of the world.

 Date magnetic strip technology is commonly in use for transactions in North America.
 By coming October, every retail user has to use EMV chip and PIN technology in his debit or credit card.